-2022 saw the first full year with Hampshire and the Board were heavily involved in monitoring of their performance and governance.
+The Board were heavily involved in monitoring of their performance and governance.
 The Board continue to provide robust challenge to ensure all aspects relating to ongoing issues such as McCloud and Pension Dashboard projects are sufficiently resourced and remain on track.